 - Final shape the dough as a long baguette and place it into a flour-dusted couche.

-- Let the baguettes rise at room temperature for 2-3 hours.
+- Let the baguettes rise at room temperature for 2 to 3 hours.

-- Place the dough in the fridge or cool place for another 2-10 hours.
+- Place the dough in the fridge or cool place for another 2 to 10 hours.
 These baguettes will hold in the fridge for a while so you can mix more than you can bake at a time and bake the baguettes over a longer period of time.

 Baking